wassname/scrape_r_rational/README.md

 see https://raw.githubusercontent.com/NightMachinery/.shells/master/scripts/python/reddit/subreddit2org.py

-Project status: WIP
+This project has data from r/rational in plan text that you can browse, see <./data/cache2/> for the data.

+This project also has a table you can at https://wassname.github.io/scrape_r_rational/

-Project plan:
+## Project plan:

 - [x] Init
-- [ ] Fill out README
+- [x] Fill out README
 - [x] Scrape r/rational
 - [x] use [statistics](https://github.com/wassname/scrape_r_rational/blob/main/nbs/links.csv)
 - [ ] Use llm to get reccomendations, sentiment, karma etc
 - [x] share
-- [ ] comment md to html
+- [x] comment md to html
-- [ ] comment expand
+- [x] comment expand
-- [ ] threads where it's mentioned
+- [x] threads where it's mentioned
-- [ ] have llm check if the titles are valid novel titles?
+- [x] better tittles and data cleaning

 ## Install requirements